aprather51/ecoStar/readme.md

 # ecoStar

-A simple static webpage by Arthur Prather,Jr © 2018 build with HTML, css/scss, and JavaScript for profolio use only.
+Personal and basic single webpage developed and designed  by Arthur Prather.
+Experimenting with my workflow,  Design logos, isometric, and pattern with Affinity Designer.
+Set up page using with AdobeXD.
+Coding and refactoring page following layout design.

+- HTML
+- CSS/SASS
+- JavaScript